-A complex type signature like this one first defines a set of type variables {n, m, a}, a set of constraints on those variables (n m == 12, Literal 12 a, fin m), a => and finally the shape description.
-In this case, Cryptol's [n] [m] a is telling us that the result will be a sequence of n things, each of which is a value of type a.
+A complex type signature like this one first defines a set of type variables $\{n, m, a\}$, a set of constraints on those variables (n m == 12, Literal 12 a, fin m), a => and finally the shape description.
+In this case, Cryptol's [n] [m] a is telling us that the result will be a sequence of n things, each of which is a sequence of m things, each of which is a value of type a.
 The Literal constraint tells us that a is a type that can represent numbers (at least) up to